-Support from your CLO
+(+) Support from your CLO

-- If you test positive at the Games for COVID-19 or experience any symptoms, immediately inform your CLO, who will take you through the next steps - Your CLO can help you upload daily health monitoring results - If you're unclear about any of the rules and differences during the first 14 days, ask your CLO
+- If you test positive for COVID-19

+or experience any symptoms, immediately

+inform your CLO, who will take you

+through the next steps

+- Your CLO can support you with uploading daily health monitoring results

+- If you're unclear about any of the rules ask your CLO

-- Proactively monitor your personal health every day (body temperature and any other COVID-19 symptoms) and report the results on the health reporting app (scheduled to be released in June) - Health monitoring protocols for residents of Japan will be provided separately For more information, see 'Smartphone applications', page 45 - Prepare to have your temperature checked before you enter a Games venue - If you record a temperature of 37.5 degrees Celsius or higher, after a cool down period it will be checked a second time for confirmation - If you again record a temperature of 37.5 degrees Celsius or higher, you will not be permitted to enter the venue.
+- Proactively monitor your personal health every day (body temperature and any other COVID-19 symptoms) and report the results on the health reporting app (scheduled to be released in June) - Health monitoring protocols for residents of Japan will be provided separately

+For more information, see 'Smartphone applications', page 44

+- Prepare to have your temperature checked before you enter a Games venue - If you record a temperature of 37.5 degrees Celsius or higher, after a cool down period it will be checked a second time for confirmation - If you again record a temperature of 37.5 degrees Celsius or higher, you will not be permitted to enter the venue.
 Notify your CLO and follow their instructions.
 You will be taken to an isolation area to wait for further measures - Details on the procedure and locations for temperature checks will be included in the next Playbook